bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

 @Jyoti: invite Thor to that session (see ticket)  - Invited

 2. Staff dashboard to manage their work.
-3. Can correction framework be reused for authorizing an account to manage a business?
+3. Can correction framework be reused for authorizing an account to manage a business(Ex: If a client wants to get the ownership of their business back, they submit a request(using digital form) to Staff)?
 If yes, then its a dependency on Entities team to do this work for relationship team.

 ----
 Feb, 6, 2020